-For example, in Connecticut a person seeking documents who believes an agency has failed to disclose material required by law to be public can appeal the agency's action to a Freedom of Information Commission, an independent body appointed by the Governor.
+For example, in Connecticut a person seeking documents who believes an agency has failed to disclose material required by law to be public, instead of appealing to the agency that made the decision can appeal to a Freedom of Information Commission, an independent body appointed by the Governor.
 The FOI Commission has the power to do any necessary fact-finding, including the authority to review the disputed documents in camera, and then issue an opinion on the administrative appeal of the agency's action.
+A ruling by the Commission can then be taken to court, in the same manner that the denial of an administrative agency appeal can be litigated currently in New York.
+However, the centralized review by an independent agency with FOI expertise has reduced the number of appeals that end up in court in Connecticut and promoted uniformity and timeliness in the application of the law by agencies.
+Conn.
+Gen. Stat. § 1-205 (2022).

 In Maryland, the Public Information Act Compliance Board reviews and resolves complaints related to disputes that arise under the Public Information Act.
 Before filing a complaint with the Board, a requestor must first attempt to resolve their dispute through a Public Access Ombudsman mediation process.
 At the conclusion of the mediation, the Ombudsman issues a final determination stating the dispute was either resolved, not resolved, or partially resolved.
 For disputes that remain unresolved after mediation, the requester or custodian of the records may file a complaint with the Board.
+Md.
+Code Ann., Gen. Prov. §§ 4-101 - 4-1B-04 (LexisNexis 2022).

 In South Dakota, if a public record officer denies a written request in whole or in part, or if the requestor objects to the public record officer's estimate of fees or time to respond to the request, a requestor may, within ninety days of the denial, commence a civil action by summons or, in the alternative, file a written notice of review with the Office of Hearing Examiners.
+S.D.
+CODIFIED LAWS § 1-27-38 (2022).